 Introduction to Understanding and Collecting Traditional Japanese Art

-On May 20th, a lecture on Japanese culture introduction and Japanese art collection was held at Heritage Asian Museum.
+On May 20th, a lecture on Japanese culture introduction and Japanese art collection was held at Heritage Museum of Asian Art.
 The lecture was hosted by Associate Specialist Megan Sadler from Asian Works of Art.
-This lecture is the second round of the AAPI monthly lecture, another important cultural communication activity after last week's lecture on Chinese culture and collections.
+This lecture is the second round of the AAPI monthly lectures, another important cultural communication activity after last week's lecture on Chinese culture and collections.
 Ms. Sadler gave a wonderful presentation to the participants with her rich knowledge and experience.

 At the beginning of the lecture, Ms. Sadler introduced the long history and rich and varied evolution of Japanese art to the participants.
 She described Japanese artistic styles in different periods, from ancient containers and netsuke to modern ceramics and baskets.
 By delving into the history of Japanese art, we can better understand the stories and cultural connotations behind each work.

 After that, Ms. Sadler emphasized the importance of how to evaluate the quality and determine the market value of Japanese artworks when collecting them.
 She shared with attendees the key elements in finding a piece of work and offered some tips for evaluating a work.
 Knowing a work of art's authenticity, condition and provenance is critical to building a solid collecting foundation.

 Artworks of different styles and periods have different characteristics.
 Therefore, Ms. Sadler then introduced in detail the different styles and media of Japanese art, including netsuke, ceramics, lacquerware and baskets.
 She showed attendees how to identify the characteristics of different styles, appreciate their uniqueness, and offered some tips for authenticating works.
 Through these guides, attendees were able to better understand and appreciate the diversity of Japanese art.